SamHulme1/the-dungeon-maze/README.md

 ---
 ### Unit Testing

 Unit testing done at the start of the development to ensure that the core functions worked as intended.
-Some of the function names have changed and there are a few functions that were added later and tested using other means like [Pythontutor](https://pythontutor.com/) but these tests helped me to build a solid foundation for the game
+Some of the function names have changed and there are a few functions that were added later and tested using other means like [Pythontutor](https://pythontutor.com/) but these tests helped me to build a solid foundation for the game.

 ---
 ### Browser testing